cyrilkyburz/repeated_substring/README.md

 ### INPUT SAMPLE:

-Your program should accept as its first argument a path to a filename.
-The input file contains several lines.
+Your program should accept as its first argument a string/(more complex a path to a filename).
+The input string/file contains several lines.
 Each line is one test case.
 Each line contains a test string.
 E.g.

 ```
 banana